On T List of Movie Reviews

 Tombstone (1993)

-Rate: 8
+Rate: 9

 Tombstone

-6/20: I often read that Tombstone, which was supported by rave reviews of Val Kilmer's performance, was one of the two best Western movies made during the 90's with the other being Unforgiven, and after finally viewing it, I can see why.
+6/20: I often read that Tombstone, supported by rave reviews of Val Kilmer's performance, was one of the two best Western movies made during the 90's with the other being Unforgiven, and after finally viewing it, I can see why.

-Despite the impossible-to-separate mix of fact and fiction, nobody knows for sure what happened in either Dodge City, Kansas, or Tombstone, Arizona.
+Because of the impossible-to-separate mix of fact and fiction, nobody knows for sure what happened in either Dodge City, Kansas, or Tombstone, Arizona.
 Wyatt Earp and his brothers didn't fight the so-called Cowboys over honor; it was politics.
-They were also thieves and murderers who were more interested in making money illegally, running whorehouses, and patronizing prostitutes than anything else.
+They were also thieves and murderers more interested in making money illegally, running whorehouses, and patronizing prostitutes than anything else.
 The famous gunfight didn't happen at the O.K.
 Corral but six lots away, and the brothers got arrested, were held for murder, and had to appear in court many times until they secured acquittal.

 All in all, despite the negatives, Tombstone has my strongest recommendation, thanks to Val Kilmer.